Countly/countly-sdk-documentation/web/next.md

 Countly.track_performance();</code></pre>
 <h1 id="h_01HABTQ439V9NNDDCW31XG086F">User Consent</h1>
 <p>
-  <span style="font-weight: 400;">This section talks about how to set up GDPR compliant consent management with the Countly Web SDK.</span>
+  This section talks about how to set up GDPR compliant consent management with the Countly Web SDK.
 </p>
 <p>
   If consent management is enabled then features of the SDK would require consent